 If Fossil isn’t your taste, plenty of other brands are in the game, including this Garmin vívomove with HR.

 Sleek, simple, and traditional, the vívomove is unisex and understated but packed full of features.
 Including a heart rate monitor, stress tracker, and step counter, this is the ideal hybrid smartwatch for the health-conscious shopper.
 An unobtrusive digital display underneath the analog hands allows you to easily read alerts and reminders.
 To save battery life, the vívomove can be switched from “smart mode” to “watch mode.”

-These watches run the range of prices, from around $155 for the Q Neely, $200 for the Steel HR and $300 for the vívomove.
-Expect most hybrid smartwatches to hover in the $200 area.
+These watches run the range of prices from around $150 and up.
+Expect most hybrid smartwatches to hover in the $200-300 range.

 It’s quite possible that digital smartwatches are the wave of the future and we’ll all be wearing them in less than a decade.
 Until then, though, you don’t have to give up on your love of mechanical watches.
 The hybrid smartwatch is here to make the transition easier.